kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Stemming Versus Lemmatization

-Stemming runs fast.
+Stemming runs fast
-Lemmatization runs slower.
+Lemmatization runs slower
 Accuracy trades with speed

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.